“Health is wealth”

 Single dose use of adaptogens are reported to increase:

-Three of the known plant adaptogens, Rhodiola rosea, Schizandra Berry (Schisandra chinensis) and Siberian Ginseng (Eleutherococcus senticosus), offer a safe, ‘adaptogen-type’ stimulating effect providing improvements in mental performance and learning efficiency after single dose use.
+Three of the known plant adaptogens, Rhodiola rosea, Schizandra Berry (Schisandra chinensis) and Siberian Ginseng (Eleutherococcus senticosus), are purported to offer a safe, ‘adaptogen-type’ stimulating effect providing improvements in mental performance and learning efficiency after single dose use.
 The most activating stimulant is Rhodiola rosea.
-The stimulating effects of these adaptogens are apparent within 30 minutes after administration and last for at least 4–6 hours.
+The stimulating effects of these adaptogens are reported to be apparent within 30 minutes after administration and last for at least 4–6 hours.

 See: Ashwagandha